About the Profession

 Speech-Language Pathologists Work in a Variety of Settings

 - Clinics and Private Practice: Once a speech-language pathologist has earned the ASHA Certificate of Clinical Competence (CCC), he or she may open a private practice to provide services to individuals with all types of communication and/or swallowing disorders or can specialize in a particular population or type of disorder.
-Clinics offering these services often hire new graduates and provide the necessary supervision to get started in the profession.

 Why Choose a Career in Speech-Language Pathology?